elasticio/elasticio.github.io/content/_guides/managing-flow-errors.md

 ![](/assets/img/integrator-guide/managing-flow-errors/Screenshot_5.png)

-By analyzing the logs, you can
+By analyzing the logs, you can, most likely, find the cause of the error, and come up with a solution.